apache/druid/docs/design/architecture.md

   -->

 Druid has a distributed architecture that is designed to be cloud-friendly and easy to operate.
-Each Druid service can be configured and scaled independently, giving you maximum flexibility over your cluster.
-This design also provides enhanced fault tolerance: an outage of one component does not immediately affect other components.
+You can configure and scale services independently so you have maximum flexibility over cluster operations.
+This design includes enhanced fault tolerance: an outage of one component does not immediately affect other components.

 ## Druid architecture